danielshaps/LibriTTSLabel/README.md

-syllable alignments, an `iphrases` tier which marks intonation phrases based on the presence of pauses, and `ipsyls` tier which applies maximum-onset syllabification across word boundaries (intra-phrase) and adds glottal closure symbols to phrase-initial syllables that start with a vowel.
+syllable alignments, an `iphrases` tier which marks intonation phrases based on the presence of pauses, and `ipsyls` tier which applies maximum-onset syllabification across word boundaries (intra-phrase) and adds phrase-boundary symbols to initial syllables that start with a vowel and final syllables that end with a plosive.

 This set is only for the `train-clean-100`, `dev-clean` and `test-clean` sets.